Corticomics/rodRefReg/Project/docs/CALIBRATION_QUICK_START.md

 Per-valve calibration corrects for manufacturing variance between solenoid valves.
 Each valve gets its own `mL/pulse` factor stored in the DB and applied automatically at runtime.

+Since v1.16.0 a calibration also stores the **pulse timing profile** it was measured at — the pulse width and the valve-closed rest between pulses — and deliveries replay that same profile.
+Calibrate at the timing you intend to run; see [Pulse timing profile](#pulse-timing-profile) below.

 The **recommended path is the in-app Calibration Wizard**.
 A CLI tool is available for headless use.

 ---